lateef-taiwo/Devops-Tooling-Website-Solution/README.md

 ![EC2](./images/nfs%20server.png)

-* Based on your LVM experience from Project 6, Configure LVM on the Server.
+* Based on your LVM experience from [Wordpress solution using 3 Tier Architecture Project](https://github.com/lateef-taiwo/Deploy-Web-Solution-with-Wordpress-on-AWS), Configure LVM on the Server.

 * Instead of formatting the disks as ext4, you will have to format them as xfs.